Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Model framework

-The main difference of model \eqref{eq:model-CCE}--\eqref{eq:model-CCE-reg} from Pesaran's original model is that the dimension $p$ of the regressors $X_{it} = (X_{it,1},\ldots,X_{it,p})^\top$ is large, possibly much larger than the overall sample size $nT$.
+The main difference of model \eqref{eq:model-CCE}--\eqref{eq:model-CCE-reg} from Pesaran's original model is that we allow the dimension $p$ of the regressors $X_{it} = (X_{it,1},\ldots,X_{it,p})^\top$ to be large, possibly much larger than the overall sample size $nT$.
 Without structural constraints on the parameter vector $\beta$, model \eqref{eq:model-CCE}--\eqref{eq:model-CCE-reg} is not estimable in general.
 As usual in the literature on high-dimensional statistics, we impose a sparsity constraint on $\beta$.
 In particular, we assume that the set $S=\{j: \beta_j \ne 0\}$ of non-zero components of $\beta$ has cardinality $s := |S|$ considerably smaller than the sample size $nT$.
 Hence, only a small subset of regressors is active, that is, enters the model with a non-zero coefficient.
-Precise conditions on the size of the sparsity index $s$ are provided below.

-In contrast to the number of regressors $p$, the number of unknown factors $K$ is assumed to be small as in Pesaran's low-dimensional version of the model.
+Precise conditions on the size of the sparsity index $s$ are provided in Section \ref{sec:theory}.
+Notably, there have been some attempts to perform estimation and inference in high-dimensional models with non-sparse structures in recent years \citep{ZhuBradic2018,SilinFan2022}.
+However, even though the assumption of sparsity is not harmless \citep{Kolesar2025}, we here follow the main bulk of the literature on high-dimensional statistics and work under a sparsity constraint.
+In contrast to the number of regressors $p$, the number of unknown factors $K$ is assumed to be fixed in magnitude as in Pesaran's model.
 Assuming that $K$ is comparably small makes sense as $K$ plays a role analogous to the number of active regressors $s$ rather than the total number of regressors $p$.
-In principle, it is possible to allow $K$ to grow slowly with the sample size.
-However, for simplicity of exposition, we assume throughout the paper that $K$ is a fixed natural number.
+We do not assume that $K$ is known a priori, and determine it from the data.\footnote{Following \cite{Pesaran2006}, one may additionally include observed factors in model \eqref{eq:model-CCE}--\eqref{eq:model-CCE-reg} and allow for heterogeneous parameter vectors $\beta_i = \beta + \eta_i$ with i.i.d.\ disturbances $\eta_i$.
+In particular, as long as the random disturbances $\eta_i$ produce sparse parameter vectors $\beta_i$ and we are in the large-$T$-case, it is possible to estimate the individual $\beta_i$'s.
+However, if the $\beta_i$'s are non-sparse, it will in general only be possible to estimate the (sparse) mean vector $\beta$.}